Efficiently Enumerating Minimal Triangulations: Introduction

 \section{Introduction}

-Many intractable computational problems on graphs admit tractable algorithms when applied to trees or forests. \e{Tree decomposition} extracts a tree structure from a graph by grouping nodes into \e{bags} (where each bag is treated as a single node).
-The corresponding operation on hypergraphs is that of a \e{generalized hypertree decomposition}~\cite{DBLP:journals/jair/GottlobGS05}, in which the bags are associated with both nodes and hyperedges.
-A generalized hypertree decomposition entails a tree decomposition of the \e{primal} graph (which has the same set of nodes, and an edge between every two nodes that co-occur in a hyperedge) and an assignment of hyperedge labels (edge covers) to the tree nodes~\cite{DBLP:conf/wg/GottlobGMSS05}.
-Tree decomposition and generalized hypertree decomposition have a plethora of applications, including join optimization in databases~\cite{DBLP:conf/sigmod/TuR15,DBLP:journals/jair/GottlobGS05}, containment of database queries, constraint-satisfaction problems~\cite{DBLP:journals/jcss/KolaitisV00}, computation of Nash equilibria in games~\cite{DBLP:journals/jair/GottlobGS05}, analysis of probabilistic graphical models~\cite{LauSpi-JRS88}, and weighted model counting~\cite{DBLP:conf/sum/KenigG15}.
+Many intractable computational problems on graphs admit tractable algorithms when applied to trees or forests.
+A \e{tree decomposition} extracts a tree structure from a graph by grouping nodes into \e{bags} (each treated as a single node).
+The corresponding operation on hypergraphs is that of a \e{generalized hypertree decomposition}~\cite{DBLP:journals/jair/GottlobGS05} that consists of a tree decomposition of the \e{primal} graph (which has the same set of nodes, and an edge between every two hyperedge neighbors), and an assignment of hyperedge labels (edge covers) to the tree nodes~\cite{DBLP:conf/wg/GottlobGMSS05}.
+Tree decompositions and generalized hypertree decompositions have a plethora of applications, including optimization of (multi)join queries in databases~\cite{DBLP:conf/sigmod/TuR15,DBLP:journals/jair/GottlobGS05,DBLP:journals/corr/KalinskyEK16}, containment of database queries, constraint satisfaction problems~\cite{DBLP:journals/jcss/KolaitisV00}, prediction of RNA secondary structure~\cite{DBLP:conf/wabi/ZhaoMC06}, computation of Nash equilibria in games~\cite{DBLP:journals/jair/GottlobGS05}, inference in probabilistic graphical models~\cite{LauSpi-JRS88}, and weighted model counting~\cite{DBLP:conf/sum/KenigG15}.